Walgreens to take a hard look at underperforming stores, could shutter hundreds more

 That guidance cut was not “overly shocking to us as the company now begins the next leg of its turnaround,” Leerink Partners analyst Michael Cherny said in a research note.

 But the overall results surprised investors.
-Shares of the Deerfield, Illinois, company plunged 24% to $11.89 Thursday morning while the S&P 500 index rose slightly.
+Shares of the Deerfield, Illinois, company plunged 22% to end Thursday at $12.19, by far the stock’s biggest single-day percentage decline on record.
+Walgreens’ shares have already shed more than half their value so far this year.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.